 Misled & Misinformed

-In June, 2020, A Better Balance released a new report, “Misled & Misinformed,” detailing how the strict, “points-based” or “no fault” attendance policies favored by some of the country’s biggest employers—including Walmart and Tyson Foods—routinely violate workers’ rights.
+In June, 2020, we released a new report, “Misled & Misinformed,” detailing how the strict, “points-based” or “no fault” attendance policies favored by some of the country’s biggest employers—including Walmart and Tyson Foods—routinely violate workers’ rights.
 Amid the greatest public health crisis of our time, these abusive attendance policies mean that despite important workplace civil rights laws, workers on the frontlines are forced to choose between their health and safety, and their job.
-Learn more here.
+Read Misled & Misinformed here.

 Pointing Out at Walmart

-The legal team at A Better Balance has been advocating for changes to Walmart’s abusive attendance policy for years.
+Our legal team has been advocating for changes to Walmart’s abusive attendance policy for years.
 In 2019, we applauded Walmart’s major change to its attendance policy for pregnant workers, following A Better Balance’s class action lawsuit filed in New York challenging the policy for violating the state’s Pregnant Workers Fairness Act.
 However, A Better Balance has continued to call on the retail giant to ensure that no worker is punished for a lawful, medical absence – especially workers with disabilities, who the CDC has said are at higher risk of severe health effects due to COVID-19.

 Number of workers in the U.S. subject to Walmart’s abusive attendance policy